-Route 2001 Log Tavern Road, Route 739 North (Activity Run # 3)
+Route 2001 Log Tavern Road, Route 739 North (Activity Run # 3) 6:00 PM ONLY

 The bus leaves Delaware Valley High School and proceeds to its first stop at Oak Manor Estates.
 The bus turns onto Log Tavern Road, to Route 739.
 The bus proceeds on Route 739 to the Sunrise Lake Entrance, and continues on to Cranberry Ridge and then to Conashaugh Lakes.
-The bus then returns on Route 739 and drops off along Route 739 (right-handed stops) to the Park and Ride and then returns back on Route 739 dropping off again right-handed stops back to the Dingman-Delaware School complex where the route ends.
+The bus then returns on Route 739 and drops off along Route 739 (right-handed stops)- including the 739 Entrance to Birchwood- and then returns back on Route 739 dropping off again (right-handed stops) back to the Dingman-Delaware School complex where the route ends.